Dr Euan Bennet

 Since November 2015 I have been performing in-depth epidemiological analysis of the Global Equine Injuries Study for the Fédération Equestre Internationale (FEI) – the world governing body for equestrian sports.
 Initially my focus was on the sport of Endurance (long-distance riding over distances of 80km-160km) with data from every international-level event worldwide since 2010 – covering over 90,000 horse starts.
 In November 2017 the project was extended for a further two years, and expanded to include Eventing, which as an Olympic sport is more well-known than Endurance.

 My work has provided scientific evidence of risk factors that lead to lameness or metabolic problems for horses riding in Endurance events.
 This has informed policy and protocol for future FEI Endurance events, and has now even changed the rules of this international sport.
 Major findings have included evidence of the negative impact of high riding speeds and short rest periods between events.
-In November 2017 my results were a crucial part of the evidence behind changes to Endurance rules which will come into effect in January 2019 (see also: http://inside.fei.org/news/fei-extends-global-equine-injuries-research-agreement-glasgow-university-further-two-years).
+In November 2017 my results were a crucial part of the evidence behind changes to Endurance rules which came into effect in January 2019 (see also: http://inside.fei.org/news/fei-extends-global-equine-injuries-research-agreement-glasgow-university-further-two-years).
+In 2019 my results fed directly in to the FEI temporary endurance committee and my work influence almost every part of further rules changes, amounting to a near-total rewrite of the Endurance rulebook.

 Statistical/Epidemiological analysis including: